edgedb/edgedb-js/docs/querybuilder.rst

 The query builder is only used to *write* queries, not execute them.
 To execute queries, we still need a *client* that manages the actual connection to our EdgeDB instance.
-See the :ref:`Driver <edgedb-js-driver>` docs for full details.
+See the :ref:`Client API <edgedb-js-driver>` docs for full details.

 .. code-block:: typescript-diff